Flooristics, LLC

 Share Button

-Tile is among the most popular of flooring material, especially for entryways, kitchens and bathrooms.
-There are many different kinds of tiles used in the flooring industry, and each has its own advantages and disadvantages.
-Besides color, texture, materials and manufacturing method, tiles are also judged by how much moisture they can absorb.
+Tile is among the most popular of flooring materials, especially for entryways, kitchens, and bathrooms.
+The flooring industry uses many different kinds of tiles, and each type offers its own advantages and disadvantages.
+In addition to color, texture, materials, and manufacturing method, manufacturers and installers also judge tiles by how much moisture they absorb.

 Water absorption is a key indicator of where and how certain types should be used.
 The tile’s permeability to water makes a big difference in what kinds of conditions it can withstand.
 Here are the different types of absorption categories: